Top 10 Vaginal Health Tips: Essential Advice for Balance

 2. Avoid excessive use of soap, cleaning tissues, and scented toilet paper

-• Petrochemicals (known also as propylene glycol, polyethylene glycol)
+• Petrochemicals (known also as propylene glycol and polyethylene glycol)

 • Parabens (known as methylparaben, propylparaben, and ethylparaben)